rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/Resove-configuration-hierarchy/_index.md

 When you apply a configuration to a robot, rapyuta.io utilizes the device labels to traverse the configuration hierarchy.
-While the platform provides simple override rules for binary files it provides a much cleverer approach for YAML type files commonly used in *roslaunch* configurations where it merges data from within the file as it traverses a hierarchy.
+While the platform provides simple override rules for binary files, it provides a much cleverer approach for YAML type files commonly used in *roslaunch* configurations where it merges data from within the file as it traverses a hierarchy.

 > Let's look at a practical example.
 It is likely you only want to override a subset of parameters amongst numerous parameters defined